exakat/exakat/docs/Rules.rst

 #################

-The `'extract() <http://www.php.net/extract>`_ function overwrites local variables when left unconfigured.
+The `extract() <http://www.php.net/extract>`_ function overwrites local variables when left unconfigured.

 Extract imports variables from an array into the local scope.
 In case of a conflict, that is when a local variable already exists, it overwrites the previous variable.

-In fact, `'extract() <http://www.php.net/extract>`_ may be configured to handle the situation differently : it may skip the conflicting variable, prefix it, prefix it only if it exists, only import overwriting variables...
+In fact, `extract() <http://www.php.net/extract>`_ may be configured to handle the situation differently : it may skip the conflicting variable, prefix it, prefix it only if it exists, only import overwriting variables...
 It may also import them as references to the original values.

-This analysis reports `'extract() <http://www.php.net/extract>`_ when it is not configured explicitly.
+This analysis reports `extract() <http://www.php.net/extract>`_ when it is not configured explicitly.
 If overwriting is the intended objective, it is not reported.

 .. code-block:: php